dnebauer/vim-dn-md-utils/README.md

 Provides a function and command for changing the pandoc `--highlight-style` setting by altering the pandoc compiler arguments defined by [vim-pandoc](https://github.com/vim-pandoc/vim-pandoc).

+Provides a function and mapping for selecting a supported code block highlight language and inserting it at the end of the current line.

 ## License ##